e-Lehoa/PowerBI-Remapping/README.md

   A. Using Feature usage and Adoption reports; using Power BI activity log to track user activities in Power BI, you can filter specific events like view report to check which reports are used in past one month; Metadata scanning overview is also a good tool to get basic information for all items in Power BI.

-Internal Preparations
+## Internal Preparations

+1. To be able to complete the auditing and back-ups in this process, a user must firstly be added to Fabric/Power BI as a Fabric Administrator or Power Platform Administrator, see https://learn.microsoft.com/en-us/fabric/admin/microsoft-fabric-admin#power-platform-and-fabric-admin-roles.
-1. Access the Feature Usage and Adoption Reports to gauge usage statistics and trends.
+2. Once the correct Admin roles have been provisioned, access the [Feature Usage and Adoption Reports](https://learn.microsoft.com/en-us/fabric/admin/feature-usage-adoption) to gauge usage statistics and trends.
-2. Identify Power Users and Capacity/Workspace Administrators who should be contacted early in order to plan back-up requirements.
+3. Identify 'Power Users' and Capacity/Workspace Administrators who should be contacted early, in order to plan back-up and export requirements.
 Workspace Users can also be extracted using the PowerShell Cmdlet in the PBI-Audit.ps1 script.
-3. Edit and run PowerShell PBI-Audit.ps1 script to run back-up #1 of all assets and data.
+4. Edit and run PowerShell PBI-Audit.ps1 script to run back-up #1 of all Power BI assets and data.
 Make sure to test the script end-to-end before completing a final run and before completing the pre-requisite deletions for the remapping.
+Organisations with large numbers of assets will take longer to run the export components of the scripts, particularly for large PBIX and audit report exports.
+     **NOTE:**
+   - PBIX files can only be exported if they have been created and published from Power BI Desktop.
+   - Reports created and edited in Power BI Service will not export automatically using PowerShell and cannot be saved using the Power BI Service *'Download this file'* feature.
+Those reports will need to be identified using a discrepancy analysis or a 'catch error' in PowerShell to inform owners that they will need to back-up (via screenshots or using the 'Export > PDF') and re-create those reports manually.
+   - Power BI Service reports created using the [Publish to Power BI from Microsoft Excel](https://learn.microsoft.com/en-us/power-bi/connect-data/service-publish-from-excel) cannot be exported using PowerShell nor the Power BI Service *'Download this file'* feature.
+The 'Publish to Power BI from Microsoft Excel' feature is being deprecated by Microsoft, so users should be encouraged to avoid using this feature.
+   - There may be other types of assets that cannot be backed-up or exported using PowerShell or GitHub, so users should be actively encouraged to take screenshots or use the Power BI Service export to PDF feature to help them rebuild (yes, from scratch!) within the re-mapped environment.
+Alternatively, use the re-mapping as an opportunity to work with users to update their Power BI assets to use supported Fabric/Power BI features.
+   -
-4. Script Git [David's code reference here] to run back-up #2 of all scripts and assets.
+6. Script Git [David's code reference here] to run back-up #2 of all Fabric scripts and assets.
 Make sure to test the script end-to-end before completing a final run and before completing the pre-requisite deletions for the remapping.
-5. Create communications plan with strategic points of communications, eg:
+7. Create communications plan with strategic points of communications, eg:
    - 3 months before re-mapping, send an individual/personalised preparation email;
    - 2 months before re-mapping, send video of process;
    - 1 month before re-mapping, confirm dates and process, particularly if there is a shutdown period or 'no more updates' period;
    - 1 week before re-mapping, send org-wide email stating that back-up process will start and confirm re-mapping downtime;
    - 1 day or week after re-mapping, send org-wide email confirming process completion and next steps to support users.
-7. Implement comms plan.
+8. Implement comms plan.
-8. Script bulk re-creation of Workspaces & assign Admins to relevant staff, groups, or teams.
+9. Script bulk re-creation of Workspaces & assign Admins to relevant staff, groups, or teams.

 MS Process: